Pete Trewavas: Biography

-Edison's Children did live performances in Montreal, Wolverhampton England and Port Zelande Netherlands opening up for Marillion's "Brave" performances during the Marillion 2013 Weekend.
+Edison's Children did live performances in Montreal, Wolverhampton England and Port Zélande Netherlands opening up for Marillion's "Brave" performances during the Marillion 2013 Weekend.
 The Montreal show was recorded and released as a B-Side on their "In the Last Waking Moments..."-EP Single.
 The UK show was released on their latest album "Somewhere Between Here and There".

 Edison's Children released their second album, The Final Breath Before November, on 13 December 2013.
 It was mixed by Jakko Jakszyk, lead singer of King Crimson, John Mitchell, lead guitarist of It Bites, and Arena and Robin Boult, lead guitarist of Fish.
 The album featured Eric Blackwood on lead vocals and guitar and composition again along with Henry Rogers of DeeExpus and Touchstone.
 Pete Trewavas co-wrote and produced the album with Eric Blackwood and played lead guitar and lead vocals on many of tracks along with bass and programming for the symphonic orchestration.

-Edison's Children is expecting their third album "Somewhere Between Here and There", a "bridge album" containing 7 new songs and 6 original mixes from The Final Breath Before November by King Crimson's Jakko Jakszyk and John Mitchell, along with the live version of A Million Miles Away from Wolves UK to be released in June 2015.
+Edison's Children is expecting their third album "Somewhere Between Here and There", a "bridge album" containing seven new songs and six original mixes from The Final Breath Before November by King Crimson's Jakko Jakszyk and John Mitchell, along with the live version of A Million Miles Away from Wolves UK to be released in June 2015.
 Work has already begun on a 4th epic album which is expected to be much "harder" than the more symphonic The Final Breath Before November.

 On 17 September 2012, during a Marillion concert at The Junction in Cambridge, Steve Hogarth announced that Trewavas was now called "Sweet Pea Tremendous" as it was the result of putting his name into an anagram solver.

 Trewavas has also appeared in Prog Aid, the charity project set up to raise money for victims of the 2004 tsunami.